agiresearch/AIOS/CONTRIBUTE.md

 3. Write a title and describe your changes in the description.

 ## 4. Review and Approval
-Our maintainers, will take a look and might suggest some cool upgrades or ask for more details.
+Our maintainers, will have a review of that and might give some suggestions or ask for more details.
 After they approve, your commitment can be incorporated into AIOS!